Devoxx4Kids-NPO/littil-backend/docs/set-up-your-development-environment.md

 _For more information, please read: [Quarkus cli-tooling](https://quarkus.io/guides/cli-tooling)_

 ### Docker
-Quarkus uses Docker to spin up containers of middleware which the Littil-backend depends on.
+Quarkus uses Docker to spin up containers of middleware which the LITTIL API depends on.
 For example the mysql database for persisting data.
 In order to run these containers `Docker` must be install on your machine.

 #### MacOS & Windows